 Intra-articular depot corticosteroids may be beneficial, particularly when one or two peripheral joints are more severely inflamed than others, thereby compromising exercise and rehabilitation.
 They may also help if systemic drugs are ineffective.
 Imaging-guided corticosteroid injections into the sacroiliac joints may occasionally help severe sacroiliitis.

 For acute uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more , topical corticosteroids and mydriatics are usually adequate.

 If severe hip arthritis develops, total hip arthroplasty may lessen pain and improve flexibility dramatically.

-Ankylosing spondylitis is a systemic disorder that affects the joints and can cause constitutional symptoms, cardiac symptoms, and anterior uveitis.
+Ankylosing spondylitis is a systemic disorder that affects axial and peripheral joints and can cause constitutional symptoms, cardiac symptoms, and anterior uveitis.

-Diagnose based on the results of lumbosacral spine imaging, sacroiliac joint imaging, pelvic MRI, blood tests (ESR, C-reactive protein, HLA-B27, and CBC), and/or explicit clinical criteria.
+Diagnose based on the results of lumbosacral spine imaging, sacroiliac joint imaging, pelvic MRI, blood tests (erythrocyte sedimentation rate, C-reactive protein, human leukocyte antigen B27 [HLA-B27], and complete blood count), and/or explicit clinical criteria.

-Use NSAIDs to help reduce symptom severity and improve function.
+Use nonsteroidal anti-inflammatory drugs to help reduce symptom severity and improve function.

-Use sulfasalazine, methotrexate, TNF-alpha antagonists, or IL-17 antagonists to relieve joint symptoms.
+Use sulfasalazine, methotrexate, tumor necrosis factor (TNF)-alpha antagonists, or interleukin-17 (IL-17) antagonists to relieve joint symptoms.